Updated: Feb 10

 Clearly, insurance companies see the benefit of such technology.
 In fact, a recent report by LexisNexis found that homes with leak detection systems saw a 96% decrease in water damage claims compared to those homes without such protection.
 It's becoming increasingly clear that technology can have a major impact on property damage claims.
 Because of this, insurance companies have been ramping up their investment and evaluation of IoT solutions for homes and businesses.
 With a water damage mitigation plan that includes leak detection, owners can see savings in the form of discounts on premiums or reduced deductibles.
 For the highest-risk properties with recent claims, avoiding dropped coverage altogether is a motivating factor as well.
 Homeowners and building operators who take advantage of IoT can use the technology to deliver a strong return on investment, reduction in insurance and repair costs, and of course the relief of peace of mind.

 A Unique Challenge for High-Rises

 While there are dozens of IoT risk management products available for homes, there are few options for protecting entire multi-story buildings.
-Fortunately, Perceptive Things provides an IoT solution specifically designed for residential and commercial high-rise building operators.
+Perceptive Things provides an IoT solution optimized for residential and commercial high-rise building operators.
 Our system keeps a constant eye out for damaging conditions, immediately notifying building staff when an incident occurs.
 Instant detection can close a valve and inform staff of a leak within seconds.
-Staff is not only immediately aware of the situation, but precisely where it is located, saving precious time.
-This is a massive boon to an often overlooked problem.
-Without such insight, water can cascade for several floors, making it difficult to identify the origin of the leak.
-This leads to valuable time lost, making the difference between a simple clean-up job and insurance claims for tens of thousands of dollars.
+Staff is not only immediately aware of the situation, but precisely where it is located, saving precious time and preventing water from cascading for several floors.
+A simple clean-up job is much preferred over an insurance claim for tens of thousands of dollars!